-submitted to the Legislative Corps will not, then, give complete extension to the principles of commercial freedom ; but it will be a material progress upon the present state of things.
-Opposition is expected not only in the Council of State, but in the Senate, the Legislative Corps, and the industrial centres which depend so much on protection and prohibition."
+M. BAROCHE has brought before the Council of State a project containing the revision to the most liberal extent of the principal tariffs in France.
+"The Emperor," adds a correspondent of the Nord, "in discussing with Mr. Cobden, at Compeigne, the principle of free trade, took some trouble to show the celebrated economist that to bring about commercial give complete extension to the principles of commercial freedom; but it will be a material progress upon the present state of things.
+Opposition is expected not only in the Council of State, but in the Senate, the Legislative Corps, and the industrial the main thoroughfare round the angle of the Red centres which depend so much on protection and prohibition."

 THE LEMOINE TRIAL.-The revolting trial of Mme.
 Lemoine and her daughter for the murder of the infant of the latter (the result of an intrigue with a groom in their family) has been terminated by the acquittal of the daughter and the conviction of the mother to twenty years' hard labour.
 An eye-witness says :- "From the evidence I do not think that an English jury would have found the prisoner guilty of concealment of birth, and, considering that there was no proof of the child not having been still-born when it was destroyed, the sentence appears excessive in severity.
 The proud bearing of Mme.
 Lemoine, who refused to submit to the brow-beating of the judge, and declined to answer the impure and perfectly unnecessary questions put to her by him, has given rise to a general opinion that the severity of the sentence is to be ascribed to a mean desire of retaliation rather than to any wish to make an example, and to show that the law is no respecter of persons.
-Anything more discreditable to the administration of justice in France than the manner in which this trial was conducted it would be impossible to con-Madame Lemoine has lodged an appeal ceive." against her sentence before the Court of Cassation.
+Anything more discreditable to the administration of justice in France than the manner in which this trial was conducted it would be impossible to conceive."
+Madame Lemoine has lodged an appeal against her sentence before the Court of Cassation.